Sleep Apnea Omaha, Nebraska

 Sleep apnea is a potentially deadly condition that leads to many serious health risks.
 Heart attack, stroke, pulmonary embolism, anesthesia complications, and even car accident risks are increased in sleep apnea sufferers.
 Worst of all, perhaps 90% of people who suffer from sleep apnea don’t know they have it.

 Sleep dentist Dr. Roger Roubal has good news, though: sleep apnea treatment is very successful and covered by most insurance.
-If you are in Omaha and have been diagnosed with or suspect you have sleep apnea, please call 402-493-4175 or email Dr. Roubal for a consultation about your treatment options.
+Dr Roubal is the leading sleep apnea dentist in the region an as such we have treated patients not only from Omaha Nebraska, but all over Nebraska and the Midwest.
+If you have been diagnosed with or suspect you have sleep apnea, please call 402-493-4175 or email Dr. Roubal for a consultation about your treatment options.

 What Is Sleep Apnea?

 Sleep apnea is when your breathing stops at night.
 It stops long enough that your blood oxygen level drops and your brain senses danger.
 It awakens a little to get you breathing again, as well as to tell your heart to pump harder and faster, just in case that was the problem.

 Because you don’t fully wake up, you may not be aware of the cause of your wakefulness, or if you become fully awake, you might think it was because you had to go to the bathroom or due to some random noise.
 But this happens up to several hundred times a night, with the consequence that your brain can’t ever reach the deep restorative sleep stages it needs, and your heart is being told to beat harder and faster, causing blood pressure spikes and putting strain on your heart and blood vessels.